Katy Neas

 Summary

 Katy Neas is the Chief Executive Officer of The Arc of the United States, a national nonprofit that advocates for and supports people with intellectual and developmental disabilities (IDD) and their families.
-She leads The Arc’s national office in Washington, DC and a network of nearly 550 state and local chapters across the United States.
+She leads The Arc’s national office in Washington, DC and a network of 549 state and local chapters across the United States.
 She is a national leader on disability rights and inclusion, including how policy and public attitudes shape daily life for people with disabilities and families.

 Expertise